 Let’s confront it, communicating with a bot can get annoying sometimes.
 With chatbots, an important component is usually missing from the chat, which is the human touch.
 There exist times where users require a user service agent to understand them, assisting them to solve a frustrating scenario.
 If in case, chatbots fail to completely apprehend and address clients requirements, it might provide the image that their brand is cold and dispassionate.

 Chatbots reply to keywords and are very sensitive to spelling.
 A user who makes spelling mistakes might confuse the chatbot and put it into trouble.
 Human agents will discover the issues, irrespective of any spelling mistake, by comprehending and adapting to that context.

-A human powered live chat is splendid, especially if customers have the correct resources to manage it.
-Considering the capability of Chatbots powered by AI, the future of artificial chatbots seems remarkable.
+A human-powered live chat is splendid, especially if customers have the correct resources to manage it.
+Considering the capability of Chatbots powered by AI, the future of artificial chatbot seems remarkable.